jaanos/misc/fun/mousetrap/README.md

 # mousetrap.py

-A solver for the Mouse (formerly Mouse Trap) mobile game by MagmaMobile (http://www.magmamobile.com/game.aspx?game=Mouse).
+A solver for the [Mouse](http://www.magmamobile.com/game.aspx?game=Mouse) (formerly Mouse Trap) mobile game by MagmaMobile.

 Supports breadth-first and depth-first search strategies.
 Some example initial configurations are provided.